soulwire/Springboard/README.md

 Springboard helps you setup web projects in seconds and easily manage concatenation, minification and compilation of scripts and styles.

+The idea behind Springboard is to provide a universal build system for HTML/CSS/JS projects that works with your own project template library (whichever boilerplates you may use) and helps you get going with projects of any size quickly and easily.

+Here's how it works...

 # Blocks

 Blocks tell Springboard what to do with your scripts and styles when you build.
 Just tell it to **concat**, **minify** or **compile** and specify an output: